731st Expeditionary Attack Squadron: Reactivation and deployment to Romania

-In 2021, the US Air Force deployed MQ-9 Reaper drones and about 90 airmen to Romania, at the 71st Air Base.
-The unit is part of the 31st Expeditionary Operations Group, Detachment 1 and is subordinate to the 31st Fighter Wing at Aviano Air Base, Italy.
-Beginning on 1 February, the 25th Attack Group, located at the Shaw Air Force Base, South Carolina and under the command of the 432nd Air Expeditionary Wing began flying active-duty sorties via remote-split operations.
-The drones fly on Intelligence, surveillance and reconnaissance (ISR), as well as freedom of maneuver missions and integrate with joint and coalition forces in the region.
+In 2021, the US Air Force deployed General Atomics MQ-9 Reaper unmanned aerial vehicles and about 90 airmen to Romania, at the 71st Air Base in Câmpia Turzii.
+The unit was part of the 31st Expeditionary Operations Group, Detachment 1.
+Beginning on 1 February, the 25th Attack Group, located at the Shaw Air Force Base, South Carolina began flying sorties via remote-split operations.

+The unmanned vehicles fly intelligence, surveillance and reconnaissance (ISR), as well as freedom of maneuver missions and integrate with joint and coalition forces in the region.
 The MQ-9s also participate in exercises that ensure interoperability with allied and partner nations.

-On 4 March 2021, the 731st Expeditionary Attack Squadron was activated at the base.
+About 4 March 2021, the squadron, now designated the 731st Expeditionary Attack Squadron was activated at the base.
 The squadron also participated in Operation Porcupine 2021, working together with the 510th Fighter Squadron, 56th and 57th Rescue Squadrons, and the 606th Air Control Squadron.
 The Reapers can be equipped with AGM-114 Hellfire missiles, two external fuel tanks, and a variety of sensor pods.

-On 14 July 2022, one MQ-9 of the squadron crashed in a field south of the base while conducting a routine mission in the region.
+On 14 July 2022, a squadron MQ-9 crashed in a field south of the base while conducting a routine mission in the region.
 The accident caused no injuries, or damage to structures.

 2023 Black Sea incident

-On 14 March 2023, an MQ-9 Reaper took off from a base in Romania on a scheduled reconnaissance mission over the Black Sea.
-While over international waters, it was intercepted by two Russian Air Force Su-27 fighter jets.
+On 14 March 2023, an MQ-9 Reaper reportedly took off from a base in Romania on a scheduled reconnaissance mission over the Black Sea.
+While over international waters, it was intercepted by two Russian Air Force Sukhoi Su-27 Flanker fighters.
 One of the Flankers damaged the Reaper drone causing it to crash.
-The incident took place at 7:03 in the morning.